marcteys/ECOvid-FaceShield/readme.md

 This face shield is currently used in ICU MIR  at Hospital Cochin (APHP, Paris).
 This design is validated by the Hygiene Committee of the hospital.

+You can read a thread on the design process, the tools used and the reasons for another design here on Twitter: https://twitter.com/marcteyssier/status/1245010785744683009

 ![Render](https://raw.githubusercontent.com/marcteys/ECOvid-FaceShield/master/pictures/render-v2.png)